tioui/eiffel_game_lib/README.md

 Installation on Mac OS X
 ------------------------

-* Install EiffelStudio 7.3.
+* Install EiffelStudio (I am using the 13.11 version).
 * You need to add the "game" library folder in the "contrib/library" folder of EiffelStudio.
-Normally, this folder is in "/Applications/MacPorts/Eiffel73/".
+Normally, this folder is in "/Applications/MacPorts/Eiffel_XX.XX/".
 * You need to get some files to adjust SDL on Mac OS X. To get them, download the file [https://github.com/downloads/tioui/eiffel_game_lib/C_lib_mac.tar.gz](https://github.com/downloads/tioui/eiffel_game_lib/C_lib_mac.tar.gz) .
 When you extract the file, you should have a C_lib_mac directory.
 Put the C_lib_mac directory in the root directory of the Eiffel Game Lib repository directory.
 * You need to install the C libraries SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL, libsndfile, ffmpeg library and all their development tools kit and dependencies.
 You can install them with MacPort by installing the port libsdl-framework, libsdl_gfx-framework, libsdl_image-framework, libsdl_ttf-framework, libsndfile and ffmpeg-devel.
 * OpenAL must be install another way.
 For that, install cmake using MacPort.
 Extract the file "openal-soft-1.14.tar.bz2" found in the C_lib_mac.tar.gz archive downloaded in before.
 Once extract, open a terminal a go into the directory build of the created directory of the archive extraction.
 Compile the library and install it